GPT-5 Migration Playbook for Developers in 2026

 The Breaking Changes You Can't Ignore

-Let's start with the stuff that will actually break your code.
-Three changes caught our team off guard.
+Let's start with the stuff that can actually break your code.
+Three areas deserve review before rollout.

 Step-by-Step Migration Process